barkpass/docs/guides/marking-an-application-as-inactive.md

 ---
-title: Marking an Application as Inactive
+title: Mark an Application as Inactive
 ---
+# Mark an Application as Inactive

 Occasionally, an approved application will need to be marked as **inactive**.

 Reasons for marking an application inactive might include: